Abkhaz authorities fear another coup d'état

 Rally and anti-rally

-The opposition is demanding the resignation of the government headed by Alexander Ankvab and the abolition or imposition of a moratorium on a number of bills, including one about a transfer of the famous state dacha in Pitsunda to Russia and permission to build and sell apartments to foreigners.
+The opposition is demanding the resignation of the government headed by Alexander Ankvab and the abolition or imposition of a moratorium on a number of bills, including those involving the transfer of the Pitsunda estate to Russia and permission to build and sell apartments to foreigners.
 If President Aslan Bzhaniya complies with these requirements by May 30, the rally will be cancelled.

 - The new “law on apartments” in Abkhazia